JoshOrndorff/recipes/src/main/motivation.md

 Even so, developers that use Substrate to scale to production must remain aware of the delicate balance between *resources used* and *price paid*.
 [Any resource used by a transaction (extrinsic) must be explicitly paid for within the module](LINKTOGUIDE).
 Although this can add complexity to the in-module fee structure, it is a necessary cost for alleviating state bloat and safeguarding against economic attacks.

 In the Substrate Cookbook, we'll review best practices for development with Substrate.
-For more resources, check out the [Substrate on Github](https://github.com/paritytech/substrate/), the [official documentation](https://substrate.readme.io/docs/what-is-substrate), and [examples prepared by the Parity-Samples team](https://github.com/parity-samples).
+For more resources, check out [Substrate on Github](https://github.com/paritytech/substrate/), the [official documentation](https://substrate.readme.io/docs/what-is-substrate), and [examples prepared by the Parity-Samples team](https://github.com/parity-samples).

 ### Great Videos to Get Started
 * [Web3 Summit: Spin Up Your Own Blockchain with Substrate in Less Than 30 minutes](https://www.youtube.com/watch?v=0IoUZdDi5Is&feature=youtu.be&t=)